 MIC determination

-The minimum inhibitory concentration (MIC) of PEA and PEB was determined from a microdilution assay as described in literature.26 PEA and PEB stock solutions were prepared by dissolution 10 mg of PEA or PEB in 2 mL of 10 % dimethylsulfoxide (DMSO, Sigma Aldrich).
+The minimum inhibitory concentration (MIC) of PEA and PEB was determined from a microdilution assay as described in literature.26 PEA and PEB stock solutions were prepared by dissolution 10 mg of PEA or PEB in 2 mL of 10 % dimethylsulfoxide (DMSO, Sigma-Aldrich).
 After an overnight incubation, broth cultures were adjusted to yield approximately to 1 x 106 CFU/mL of bacteria or fungus.
 A sample of each extract (200 μL) was added to four wells of the first column of each plate and then serially diluted with DMSO (10 %) solution as doubling dilutions up to the well number eight of first column dilution factor (1:1).
 Each well was then inoculated with 50 µL of bacteria or Candida species and microplates were incubated during 24 h at 37 °C. Controls (wells inoculated with the tested culture without polysaccharides extracts) and blanks (wells containing uninoculated broth with polysaccharide extracts) were run on each microplate.
 Imipenem and vancomycin were used as positive control for bacteria strains and fluconazole was used for Candida species.
 All antibiotics and antimycotic (Sigma-Aldrich) were tested at a final concentration of about 1 mg/mL.
 The MIC was the lowest concentration of tested agent giving the complete inhibition of growth (i.e. optical density equal to OD of the blank).
 The microplate assays were repeated at least three times for each polysaccharide extract and the MIC was the average of three independent experiments.

 Cytotoxic activity

 The human HeLa cervical cancer cell line was obtained from the American Type Culture Collection (ATCC, Rockville, MD, USA) and cultured in a humidified atmosphere at 37 °C in 5 % CO2.
 RPMI 1640 (Sigma-Aldrich) supplemented with 10 % fetal calf serum, 1 % (w/v) glutamine, 100 U/mL penicillin and 100 µg/mL streptomycin was used for HeLa cell cultures.
 Cell viability cytotoxicity was measured using an MTT (3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide) assay with slight modifications.27 HeLa cells (5x103) were seeded into wells with 100 μL of growth medium and incubated at 37 °C for 24 h.
 Cells were treated with polysaccharide extracts (0.031 to 1 mg/mL) and incubated for 48 h at 37 °C. After that, 10 μL of MTT (5 mg/mL) was added to each well and microplates were incubated for an additional 2 h.
-Then, the medium were dissolved with 100 μL of DMSO and the absorbance (A) was measured at 550 nm by a BioTek microplate reader.
+Then, the medium was dissolved with 100 μL of DMSO and the absorbance (A) was measured at 550 nm by a BioTek microplate reader.
 This assay was conducted in triplicate as a cell viability index.
 The percentages of cell growth were calculated as follow: Cell proliferation (%) = (As-Ac)/Ac x100, where Ac is the absorbance value of the control group and As is the absorbance value of the group treated with sample.

 Anticholinesterase activity